koushiki-dante/koushiki-dante/README.md

 ### Hey there, how it's going?

 I'm Dante; just a guy who wants to get better at his craft.
-Nothing out of the ordinary, as you can see.